Ash-KODES/Doc-Vault/README.md

 # Doc-Vault
 A simple Document manager

+The project is a command-line interface (CLI) application that allows the user to create, search, and delete documents in a document store.

 Document.js - This file exports a Document class which is used to represent a document with a text property.